erpnext/foundation/foundation/www/docs/user/manual/en/healthcare/setup/setup_laboratory.md

 ###### Result Format
 Following are the result formats available in ERPNext Healthcare

-* Single - select this format for results which require only a single input, result UOM and normal value
+* Single: select this format for results which require only a single input, result UOM and normal value
-* Compound - allows you to configure results which require multiple input fields with corresponding event names, result UOMs and normal values
+* Compound: allows you to configure results which require multiple input fields with corresponding event names, result UOMs and normal values
-* Descriptive - this format is helpful for results which have multiple result components and corresponding result entry fields.
+* Descriptive: this format is helpful for results which have multiple result components and corresponding result entry fields.
-* Grouped - You can group test templates which are already configured and combine as a single test.
+* Grouped: You can group test templates which are already configured and combine as a single test.
 For such templates select "Grouped".
-* No Result - Select this if you don not need to enter or manage test result.
+* No Result: Select this if you don not need to enter or manage test result.
 Also, no Lab Test document will be created. e.g., Sub Tests for Grouped results.

 ###### Normal values
 For Single and Compound result formats, you can set the normal values.